 This course is designed to enable students to practice CBT.
 The course is structured around teaching, skills practice, experiential learning, supervision support groups, and academic assignments.
 The academic assignments include essays, case reports, and recordings of live sessions with clients.
 Students will also be encouraged to discuss their own views on CBT as well as on mental health and psychological therapy in general.
 The core feature of the course is the facilitation of reflective practice.

 There are two routes of entry to this course:

 - Route 1 - This route is for new graduates holding a Psychology BSc degree, with some voluntary experience.
-(This programme is now closed to applications for 2017 entry)

 - Route 2 - This route is for health and social care professionals depending on previous experiences.